Synthesizing Computable Functions from Rational Specifications over Infinite Words: The Special Case of Closed Domains

 To prove \cref{lemma:closedtobounded} we make an important connection between closed domains and uniformly continuous functions.
-The proof of \cref{lemma:closedtobounded} is on \cpageref{page:proof}.

-First, we recall that a compact space is a space that is closed and bounded (i.e., having all its points lie within some fixed distance of each other).
-It is a well-known fact that the set $\Sigma^\omega$ is a compact space (clearly, the set is closed; regarding boundedness, the Cantor distance defined in \cref{note} is used).
+It is a well-known fact that the set $\Sigma^\omega$ is a compact space when equipped with the Cantor distance defined in \cref{note}.
 A closed subset of a compact space is compact, see \cite{arkhangel1990basic}.
 Hence, a closed domain $D \subseteq \Sigma^\omega$ is a compact space.
 We arrive at the following remark as a consequence of König’s Lemma, or equivalently of the fact that continuous functions on a compact space are uniformly continuous as stated by the Heine-Cantor theorem.

 \begin{remark} Assume $R(\mathcal T)$ has a closed domain.
 If $R(\mathcal T)$ is uniformizable by a continuous function, then $R(\mathcal T)$ is uniformizable by a uniformly continuous function. \end{remark}